CINTELLILABS/bland-ai-typescript/dot-bland.md

 ## .Bland Language Syntax

 `.bland` is a language that BlandAI wrote to help you programatically create Conversational Pathways.
 The language is designed to be human-readable and easy to understand, especially if you have used the visual builder before.
+To better understand how Conversational Pathways work, do refer to our Pathways Documentation [here](https://docs.bland.ai/docs/conversational-pathways).
+It is highly recommended to have a good understanding of Pathways before using the `.bland` language.

  Here is an example of a `.bland` file:
 ```bland

 name: Reservation Pathway